 Containing vitamins C, A, K, and carotenoids, tomatoes provide a vitamin boost, protect our skin, and lower the risk of sunburn.

-Chicken Cacciatore with Chicken Breast
+Cacciatore with Chicken Breast

 Most chicken cacciatore recipes use chicken thighs for their tender meat and juicy texture.
 However, for those who want to cut down calories for this recipe, chicken breast is a nice option.

 Chicken cacciatore recipe appears on many family weekly meal rotations for a simple reason.
 It’s rich, hearty, and easy to make at home with restaurant-quality.

 Cacciatore sauce can be made from canned tomatoes, but we believe that nothing can’t beat the fresh ingredients.
 The sauce is simply kicked up with the vibrant tomatoes, you can taste the sweetness and juiciness in every bite.